 If you know you have a conflict with a scheduled date, please let me know as soon as possible.
 Options to make up hours will be provided on a case-by-case basis.

 If you attend each of the group supervision sessions, you will receive a total of 18 hours of group supervision toward your licensure requirements.
-If you choose the extended cohort option, you will receive 36 hours of group supervision.

 The rate for group supervision is $50 per hour.
 You will be invoiced $150 for each session based on three hours of supervision per session.